Entertainment & Special Event Insurance — Kelly Insurance Group

 ADDITIONAL INSURED ENDORSEMENTS

-Venues, municipalities, sponsors, artist management companies, and booking agencies almost always require the promoter to name them as additional insureds on the event liability policy.
-KIG issues certificates of insurance (COIs) and additional insured endorsements efficiently — often within hours of binding — to satisfy contractual requirements from multiple parties simultaneously.
+Venues, municipalities, sponsors, artist management companies, and booking agencies frequently require the promoter to name them as additional insureds.
+KIG issues certificates of insurance (COIs) and additional insured endorsements efficiently to satisfy requirements from multiple parties at once.

 Underwriting Requirements